Imagine

 In this way, with Earth’s example as our guide to green, we can move forward with unprecedented clarity and confidence to embody the geometry of contribution in all our processes, cycles and systems.

-To begin, let us turn to that troublesome material we so love to hate.
+To begin, let us turn to that troublesome material we have come to so love and hate.